pangeo-forge/pangeo-forge-recipes/docs/index.md

   - {doc}`development/index` - For developers seeking to contribute to Pangeo Forge core functionality.
   - {doc}`cloud_automation_user_guide/index` - For digging deeper into the automation systems that power Pangeo Forge in the cloud.
-- **Reference Pages** are the complete technical documentation of all Pangeo Forge features.
+- {doc}`api_reference` is the complete technical documentation of all Pangeo Forge features.
-  They are useful when you want to review a particular functionality in depth, but assume you already have a working knowledge of the code base
+  It is useful when you want to review a particular functionality in depth, but assumes you already have a working knowledge of the framework.

 ## Repository Reference